pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 ### 1.1.5
 * Add some helpful links to the Reset Cache button
 * Minor UI tweaks
-* Updated the Pardot logos
+* Updated the Account Engagement logos
 * Updated screenshots for 3.5

 ### 1.1.4